Punk Rock Shelter: Use

 Williams discounts the first five hypotheses and supports the last one based on his research.

-The actual ceremony that occurred at the site is still up for debate.
+The ceremony that occurred at the site is still debated.
 There were no human remains or cremations found at the site.
-However, Williams does propose hypotheses.
+However, Williams proposes hypotheses.
 Although the people of the site were Hitchiti, they shared a lot of similar traditions with the Cherokee.
 The site, being between water (Riley Shoals and the Oconee River), would have drawn in Cherokee-like ceremonies for two reasons—the plentiful food around water and the wariness the people had of rivers.
 This could have been a site where people would gather and teach the next generation the dangers of the shoals and rivers.

 Another applicable Cherokee tradition would have been sweat baths.
 Ceremonial sweat baths was considered a medical cure to diseases.
 Additionally, by "going into water," Cherokee considered this to be a religious experience in itself.
 The Punk Rock Shelter could have easily been a site for sweat baths.
 The water-worn and red pebbles could have been used to heat up the bath.
 There would only be a need for a few skins to keep the steam in the shelter.
 The large rocks could have been seats for people or had fires built around the bases heating them.
 The pottery vessels could hold hot water, and the Oconee River is conveniently there for people to jump in and cool-off.